Daniel writes on any subject based on his actual experiences and those of others as well as topics founded on facts established by research.

 - Do not disconnect the battery or have a jump start immediately before the smog test.
 This will surely make the vehicle fail.

-While many websites, articles and blogs say that battery disconnection is a frequent reason for failing a test, and this is in fact true, it is also the big SECRET of this entire article.
-Disconnecting the battery is the trick on how to pass a smog test.
-But it has to be done correctly or it will surely cause the vehicle to fail.
+While many websites, articles, and blogs say that battery disconnection is a frequent reason for failing a test—and this is in fact true—it is also the big secret of this entire article.
+Disconnecting the battery is the trick to passing a smog test, but it has to be done correctly or it will cause the vehicle to fail.